AndySmile/BachelorThesis/README.md

 and stable, it'll move to the master branch.
 So, the latest stable version will be always in the master branch and all the latest features, bugfixes and so on will be in the Dev branch.

-BE CAREFUL USING THE VERSION WITHIN DEV BRANCH!
+**BE CAREFUL USING THE VERSION WITHIN DEV BRANCH!**

 Unit Testing
 ------------
-This project includes test suites which will be compiled and executed by CppUnit.
+This project includes test suites which will be compiled and executed with CppUnit.
 To do so just go to the project directory within your terminal and enter:

 	make test

 That'll create a separated executable for unit testing and it'll start right after it was build.
+To be able to run those tests it's necessary that you have CppUnit v.1.12.x installed.

+You can find it here: [http://sourceforge.net/projects/cppunit/](http://sourceforge.net/projects/cppunit/)